matsubo/ttsttb/README.md

 I created Ruby gem to get the TTS and TTB corresponding to the passed date.
 You can get hash of currency code key and value of TTS and TTB.

-__Caution__ : This library has no test and exception handling is not tested to cover all the source data.

 ## Installation